getappmap/appmap-intellij-plugin/README.md

 The current JCEF integration is only to test the capabilities of JCEF and if it provides the features to render an AppMap.

 For a complete implementation the following needs to be verified and implemented:
-- Someone with deeper knowledge of the JS AppLand application should test it to identify possible issues.
+- <s>Someone with deeper knowledge of the JS AppLand application should test it to identify possible issues.</s> DONE
 - Reload the AppMap when the file on disk changes.
 - Open a file inside the IDE when "Show source" inside the AppMap is clicked.
 - Workaround JCEF limitations.
 Even JCEF of 2021.1 has its limitations, e.g. tiny fonts on certain Linux system, scrollbars which don't follow the theme, etc.